keejelo/Javascript/getElement/README.md

 All other element searching is done via <code>querySelectorAll()</code> and returned as a <code>NodeList</code><br /><br />

 <pre>
-// Get all &lt;p&gt; elemente in DOM
+// Get all &lt;p&gt; elements in DOM

 var x = getEl('p');